corrad1nho/qomui/README.md

 The bypass feature also allows you to open a second OpenVPN tunnel (this does currently not work with WireGuard).
 You can choose any starred servers from a drop-down menu in the bypass tab.
 Furthermore, it is possible to connect to a server only via bypass, thereby allowing you to use your VPN only for selected applications.
 OpenVPN in bypass mode is currently limited to ipv4 to prevent leaks.

+**Limitation:** Opening two OpenVPN tunnels using servers from the same provider only works if your provider supports two concurrent connections on different subnets.
+Airvpn, Windscribe and PIA allow that, Mullvad and ProtonVPN don't.
+I haven't yet found a way to force this from the client.

 ### WireGuard
 You can add WireGuard config files from any provider as easily as OpenVPN files.
 WireGuard configs for Mullvad are now downloaded automatically alongside their OpenVPN configs as long as WireGuard is installed.
 If you choose to manually import WireGuard config files, Qomui will automatically recognize the type of file.
 As of now, WireGuard will not be installed automatically with DEB and RPM packages.
 You can find the official installation guidelines for different distributions [here](https://www.wireguard.com/install/).